Occupy Wall Street sues NYC over confiscated books

-NEW YORK (Reuters) - Occupy Wall Street filed a federal lawsuit Thursday against New York City, claiming authorities destroyed $47,000 worth of books, computers and other equipment confiscated from the protesters’ encampment in lower Manhattan last fall.
+NEW YORK, May 24 (Reuters) - Occupy Wall Street filed a federal lawsuit Thursday against New York City, claiming authorities destroyed $47,000 worth of books, computers and other equipment confiscated from the protesters’ encampment in lower Manhattan last fall.

 Police conducted a surprise overnight raid at Zuccotti Park in November, clearing scores of protesters who had set up tents at the plaza near Wall Street and dealing a significant blow to the movement’s potency.

-As part of the sweep, Occupy claims, police officers seized approximately 3,600 books from the “People’s Library” that had been donated to the movement.
-The protesters claim only 1,000 were returned, 200 of them in unusable condition - including a copy of Mayor Michael Bloomberg’s autobiography.
+As part of the sweep, Occupy claims, police officers seized more than 3,000 books from the “People’s Library.”
+While some of the books were eventually returned, many were in unusable condition, while the rest were apparently destroyed, according to Occupy’s lawyer, Norman Siegel.

-“To this day, OWS has not been told by the City of New York what happened to the missing books and the Library furnishings and equipment,” according to the lawsuit, which was filed in Manhattan federal court.

-Norman Siegel, one of the lawyers representing Occupy, said other cities that conducted similar crackdowns went to court before seizing property, a step that New York chose to skip.
+The lawsuit also questions whether the raid itself was constitutional, Siegel said.

 Since the predawn sweep at Zuccotti, Occupy Wall Street has struggled to recapture the momentum of its fall campaign, when camps across the country inspired widespread protests against income inequality.
 The movement has faced funding problems in recent months as donations dried up.